googleNewIconwhatsapp iconTwitterIconinstagramIcon

 Finite verbs always work with a subject and agree with it.
 To use a finite verb in a sentence, ensure that this verb can allow the clause to stand as an independent clause.

 Q2.
-What Is the Definition of a Non-finite Verb?
+What Is the Difference Between an Infinitive and a Non-Finite Verb?

 Q3.
 How to Identify Finite and Non-finite Verbs?